They're facing charges of criminal damage after entering a BAE Systems factory in January.

 Andrew Smith of Campaign Against Arms Trade (CAAT) said of the Saudi campaign in Yemen: “Thousands have been killed by air strikes, and millions have been displaced as a result of the terrible war.
 BAE’s fighter jets have been central to the destruction.”

 You can follow the progress of the three-day trial on the Campaign Against the Arms Trade’s (CAAT) Twitter.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.